SajedAhsan/Mosquito-Alert/README.md

 ## ✅ Solution

-Mosquito Alert+ turns citizens into frontline defenders with AI-validated photo reporting, duplicate detection, and intelligent risk prediction.
+Mosquito Alert+ turns citizens into frontline defenders with AI-validated photo reporting and intelligent risk prediction.
 Users earn points for verified reports, creating a gamified system that drives mass participation while authorities get real-time, accurate data to act on.

 ## 🏆 Why It Wins